WDCT Volunteer Drivers

 What about any expenses incurred while volunteering ?

-You will be reimbursed for expenses incurred while volunteering for Good Neighbours Community Transport.
+You will be reimbursed for expenses incurred while volunteering for Whitby and District Community Transport.
 If you are a volunteer car driver you will be paid a mileage rate for the journeys you undertake which covers the running costs of your vehicle.
 If you are a Minibus driver your expenses travelling to and from the minibus are covered.

-How do I become a volunteer for Good Neighbours Community Transport ?
+How do I become a volunteer for Whitby and District Community Transport ?

 You will need to fill in a driver registration form, which asks for your licence details and driving history.
 To be eligible to drive, volunteers must be: